kali-linex/linex/Documentation/arch/ia64/fsys.rst

 	needed.
 PSR.bn	Unchanged.
 Note: fsys-mode handlers may clear the bit, if needed.
 	Doing so requires clearing PSR.i and PSR.ic as well.
 PSR.ia	Unchanged.
-Note: the ia64 linux kernel never sets this bit.
+Note: the ia64 linex kernel never sets this bit.
 ======= =======================================================================

 Using fast system calls